mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/12-type-guards/index.md

 }
 ```

-Validating this type _may_ be possible, but it would almost certainly involve casting.
+Validating this type _might_ be possible, but it would almost certainly involve casting.

-Even if this did work, it's getting messy enough that we'd want to refactor it out into a function or something, so that it could be reused across our codebase
+Even if this did work, it is getting messy enough that we'd want to refactor it out into a function or something, so that it could be reused across our codebase.

-Let's see what happens when we try to do this
+Let's see what happens when we try to do this:

 ```ts twoslash
 // @noImplicitAny: false